Uniform generation of random regular graphs: The old and the new

 Since the new features of \NameA\ will be useful in other contexts, we set up a general framework for the description of a phase in Section~\ref{sec:framework}.
 This new framework results in a different analysis from~\cite{MWgen}, which will be given in Section~\ref{s:phase}, with a glossary provided as Section~\ref{s:glos}.
 The proof that each phase ends with a uniformly random object of the required type is rather involved, so an example appropriate to the double-edge reduction phase is given in Section~\ref{sec:rho}.
 This includes an illustration of how to set some of the parameters of a phase appropriately.
 Since the only nontrivial phase in \NameA\ is for double-edge reduction, the definitions of the switchings and other parameters in this phase, and the analysis required for bounding the time complexity, is done in Section~\ref{sec:double}.

 With this out of the way, the basic anatomy of \NameA\ is completed in Sections~\ref{sec:A} and Section~\ref{sec:loop-triple}.
 In Section~\ref{sec:A}, we specify the set $\acceptable$ of pairings that do not trigger initial rejection, and bound the probability of an initial rejection.
 Then, in Section~\ref{sec:loop-triple}, we define the first two phases, for reductions of loops and of triple edges respectively.
 These two phases are much simpler than phase 3.
-In each phase, there will be only one type and one class of switchings.
-Hence, $\rho_{\tau}(i)=1$ for switching type $\tau$ used in each phase.
-These switchings are the same as used in~\cite{MWgen}, and are defined in Section~\ref{sec:loop-triple} along with a specification of all parameters $\imax$, $\state_i$, $\LB_{\tau}(i)$ and $\LB_A(i)$.
+The switchings employed in these two phases are the same as used in~\cite{MWgen}, and are defined in Section~\ref{sec:loop-triple}.
 The analysis is similar to that in~\cite{MWgen}, though we now have a higher upper bound on degree.
 The probability of a rejection occurring in these phases is also bounded.

 Finally in Section~\ref{sec:main}, we prove the main theorem by bounding the expected running time.
 This is basically determined by the task of computing the probability of rejection, in particular $b(P)$.
 By ignoring rejections (carrying on regardless), we will obtain the approximate sampler \NameB\ in Section~\ref{sec:main}.
 We prove that \NameB\ runs in linear time in expectation for generating one random regular graph, and bound the total variation distance between the distribution of the output of \NameB\ and the uniform distribution.